top of page

 Billy Riley & Joe Robinson: Original Black-Trunk Boys

-They would use space in the pubs Riley managed as a sidelinefor many years using a suitable room in a pub in Wigan called the Crispin Arms.
-But if there was nowhere available better suited, Riley would roll around with you on his living room floor if it seemed you wanted to learn.
-But Riley always spoke of wanting a permanent place that didn't rely on anybody's munificence—of building his own gym.
+They would use space in the pubs that Riley managed as a sidelinefor many years using a suitable room in a pub in Wigan called the Crispin Arms.
+But if there was nowhere available better suited, Riley would roll around with you on his living room floor if he believed you wanted to learn.
+However, Riley always spoke of wanting a permanent place that didn't rely on anybody's munificence—of building his own gym.
 [1]

 In the late 1940s he finally took steps toward that goal, purchasing the land and working together with his students through 1947 & '48 to build the simple, small building which would grow into a legend.
 Riley always encouraged his boys to have a trade to fall back on, and for many of them that was a building trade, and so they were able to donate their time and talents to making their coach's dream of a gym come true.
 [1]